publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch35/m__us_usc_t16_s1533.md

     (g) __Monitoring__

-        (1) The Secretary shall implement a system in cooperation with the States to monitor effectively for not less than five years the status of all species which have recovered to the point at which the measures provided pursuant to this chapter are no longer necessary and which, in accordance with the provisions of this section, have been removed from either of the lists published under subsection (c) of this section.
+        (1) The Secretary shall implement a system in cooperation with the States to monitor effectively for not less than five years the status of all species which have recovered to the point at which the measures provided pursuant to this chapter are no longer necessary and which, in accordance with the provisions of this section, have been removed from either of the lists published under subsection (c).

         (2) The Secretary shall make prompt use of the authority under paragraph 7  <sup>\[2\]</sup>  <sup><sup> 2 So in original.
 Probably should be paragraph “(7)”. </sup></sup>  of subsection (b) of this section to prevent a significant risk to the well being of any such recovered species.